 In contrast to its big-box industry peers, Costco has international operations that generate returns above its cost of capital.
 The warehouse club concept has shown promise in the U.K., Taiwan, Korea, and Australia, suggesting attractive global growth potential.
 Read more

-There is little room for further household penetration because Costco already has more than 70 million members, so long-term sales and earnings growth forecasts may not be sustainable.
+There is little room for further household penetration because Costco already has more than 70 million members; historical sales and earnings growth forecasts may not be sustainable.

 New club openings in existing markets could lead to cannibalization of sales from older locations.
 Securing suitable real estate options for 140,000-square-foot warehouse clubs can be a challenge in urban areas.
 Read more